 Heterosexual / Straight - refers to a person who has an emotional, romantic and/or sexual orientation towards people of the opposite gender.

 Homosexual – this might be considered a more medical term used to describe someone who has an emotional romantic and/or sexual orientation towards someone of the same gender.
 The term ‘gay’ is now more generally used.

 Homophobia - the fear or dislike of someone who identifies as lesbian or gay.

 Intersex – a term used to describe a person who may have the biological attributes of both sexes or whose biological attributes do not fit with societal assumptions about what constitutes male or female.
 Intersex people can identify as male, female or non-binary.

 Lesbian – refers to a woman who has an emotional, romantic and/or sexual orientation towards women.

 LGBT – the acronym for lesbian, gay, bi and trans.

 Non-binary – an umbrella term for a person who does not identify as male or female.

 Outed – when a lesbian, gay, bi or trans person’s sexual orientation or gender identity is disclosed to someone else without their consent.

-Pansexual - refers to a person who is not limited in sexual choice with regard to biological sex, gender or gender identity.
+Pansexual - refers to a person whose emotional, romantic and/or sexual attraction towards others is not limited by biological sex, gender or gender identity.